Last Updated on 17th September 2020

 A guarantor mortgage is great for those who may otherwise struggle to get on the housing ladder.
-If you have little or no deposit, adverse credit or low income, a guarantor could be the missing link in getting your perfect mortgage.
+If you have little or no deposit, adverse credit or low income, a guarantor could be the missing link in getting a mortgage.

 If you’ve struggled to get a mortgage, but have a willing guarantor, then you may be eligible for some great mortgage deals.
-There is a lot of risk for both the borrower and their guarantor, so it isn’t a decision to be taken lightly.
-You can make an enquiry now or continue reading for more information.
+There is a lot of risk for both you and your guarantor, so it isn’t a decision to be taken lightly.
+You can make an enquiry or continue reading for more information.